kranthikiran01/blog/_posts/2015-01-12-intro-post.md

 #####What is my next post about?

-Well, I think my next post would be about web development stuff.
-I have been doing projects on python frameworks, probably I shall blog about one of them.
+I have been doing projects using python and php frameworks, probably I shall blog about one of them soon.
 <br>

 Thats all for now, stay tuned for more updates.